ruvel-ai-dev/Interactive_worksheets/README.md

 # AI Worksheet Converter

-An easy-to-use web app that transforms traditional educational worksheets into engaging, interactive tasks — ideal for homeschooling, tutoring, or classroom use.
+An easy-to-use web app that transforms traditional educational worksheets into engaging, interactive tasks, ideal for homeschooling, tutoring, or classroom use.
+A fully packaged product, ready for commercial deployment with integrated account management and paid subscription support.

 ---